 In his late teens, De Sota developed a passion for riding a fixed gear bike, enjoying the mode of transport instead of a car.
 Still, it wasn’t until after his diabetes diagnosis that De Sota first tried out a true road bike.

 De Sota was diagnosed with diabetes during the holiday season around his 17th year.
-His grandfather also has (had?) type 1 diabetes.
+Both his grandfathers also has type 1 diabetes.
 De Sota experienced increased thirst and urination and overall simply “feeling terrible”.
 Initially, De Sota was diagnosed with type 2 diabetes, but after a trip to the emergency room, he was officially diagnosed with type 1 diabetes.

 Once the initial shock subsided and with great family support, De Sota decided his diabetes wouldn’t hinder his goals or athletic capabilities.
 A friend of his mom’s lent him a road bike to take part in one of JDRF’s Tour de Cure, a charitable bike ride for type 1 diabetes research.
 It was then that his love of cycling started to blossom.